-Your next opportunity to start credit classes is Summer 2014 semester.
+Your next opportunity to start credit classes is Fall 2014 semester.
 Classes begin September 2 (we also have a Fall 2 semester with classes starting 9/22 but note that there are a limited number of classes running in Fall 2), and registration opened in March.
-Find open courses by clicking on the Search for Credit Classes on Middlesex County College's main page, select Summer 2014 from the drop down as the Term and type "9/22/2014" in to the Courses Starting On or After Date box.
+Find open courses by clicking on the Search for Credit Classes on Middlesex County College's main page, select Fall 2014 from the drop down as the Term and type "9/22/2014" in to the Courses Starting On or After Date box.
 Here's a direct link to the Search for Credit Classes page.
-Click to see the dates of all Summer sessions.
+Click to see the dates of all Fall sessions.

 Be ready!
 Start your MCC application process and placement testing now!

 Did you receive a letter about Pell Grants?